Our Vision of Religious Exploration

-Our Senior Youth Group (Grades 9 and up) meets at UFP on Thursday evenings at 7:30pm, starting on Thursday Sept.
-15th 2016.
+Our Senior Youth Group (Grades 9 and up) meets at UFP on Thursday evenings at 7:30pm, September-end of June.
 Under the supervision of our trained Youth Advisor volunteers, our youth are encouraged to develop their own program and to share their talents with the Fellowship through special projects such as youth-led services.
 Throughout the year, the youth have the opportunity to connect with other UU youth when they travel with our Youth Advisors to UU “Cons” (weekend youth conferences), including the CUC annual youth conference “CanUUdle” in May.

 Our Whole Lives (OWL) sexuality education program